Our TREE group stands for:

 The cost for the full course of six sessions is £400, this includes a free consultation/meeting with the school or teacher prior to starting.

-This is a school based group that we run.
+TREE group is a school based group.
 If you think this would be useful for your young person then please feel free to let your school know about our provision.
-If you are a school or a teacher then please get in contact for further information.
+If you are a school or a teacher, then please get in contact for further information.